 Spinal cord injury specialists may collaborate with physical therapists, radiologists, neurologists, urologists, and orthopedists.

 Dr. Tarak J. Patel, MD, BA graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine in 1997.
-He completed residency at University of Texas Health Science Center at Houston and Affiliated Hospitals.
-He has a state license in Texas.
+He completed residency at Baylor College of Medicine Affiliated Hospitals.
+He is certified by the Certification: American Board of Pediatrics and has a state license in Texas.

 Medical School: Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine (1997)